lepture/authlib/docs/client/frameworks.rst

 .. warning::

-    Be aware, using secure cookie as session backed will expose your request token.
+    Be aware, using secure cookie as session backend will expose your request token.